 The evolution of planning tools, from inventory management packages in the early 60s to material requirements planning (MRP) in the 70s and now demand-driven material requirements planning (DDMRP), demonstrates technological change to meet changing business needs.
-For some companies, DDMRP may be the most effective option as it offers a higher price performance ratio than MRP as it combines some of the still relevant aspects of material requirements planning (MRP) and distribution requirements planning (DRP).
-And some companies choose to stick with MRP as they have been using it in their supply chain planning and processes for years.
+For most companies today, DDMRP is the most effective option as it offers higher performance for a lower price than MRP.
+DDMRP solves the traditional issues that have burdened its predecessor while maintaining some relevant aspects of material requirements planning (MRP) and distribution requirements planning (DRP).

-MRP has been on the market for a long time and has not seen minimal improvements since it started getting used in the 70s, and still, many companies still apply MRP in their processes until today.
-Now many companies have started to embrace DDMRP and we see why this is the case because of the numerous benefits and advantages it brings to enterprises compared to MRP.
-In this article, we explain the key differences between DDMRP and MRP, plus the advantages and the disadvantages of both methodologies to guide you on what can be ideal to use for your company.
+MRP has been on the market for a long time and has only seen minimal improvements since it started getting used in the 70s.
+Since MRP has been embedded in practically all commonly available planning software, including the most advanced ones, most companies still apply MRP in their processes today.
+Many companies have started to embrace DDMRP because of the numerous benefits and advantages it brings to enterprises compared to MRP.
+In this article, we explain the key differences between DDMRP and MRP, and we discuss both methodologies’ advantages and disadvantages to guide you on what can be ideal for your company.

 Let’s dig more in-depth about what sets DDRMP apart from MRP.